 Prerequisite: ECON 2113.
 How economists use economic theory to model the macroeconomy.
 For this focus, most of the course concentrates on learning and understanding economic theory which illustrates how the economy works.

 +3423 Public Finance

 Public expenditures, government fiscal policy, economics of taxation, and sources of government receipts.

-+3453 Price Theory and Resource Allocation (Offered as Needed) 3 credit hours
++3453 Price Theory and Resource Allocation

 Prerequisite: ECON 2113 and ECON 2123.
 Fundamental techniques of price theory, firm organization, and factor pricing.